-Major hostile transactions involving listed joint stock companies are not common.
-Primarily, this may be due to the limited free float in Serbian listed joint stock companies.
-As a result, the target management is, in most cases, factually quite dependent on a limited number of majority shareholders which are generally approached by the interested bidder directly.
-The same is true for transactions involving non-listed joint stock companies and LLCs where there is generally even greater (factual) shareholder power over management.
+Major hostile transactions involving listed joint-stock companies are not common.
+Primarily, this may be due to the limited free float in Serbian listed joint-stock companies.
+As a result, the target management is, in most cases, factually quite dependent on a limited number of majority or controlling shareholders, who are generally approached by the interested bidder directly.
+The same is true for transactions involving non-listed joint-stock companies and LLCs, where there is generally even greater (factual) shareholder power over the management.